szelongq/tp/docs/UserGuide.md

 * The number of leaves to be deducted **cannot be greater than the amount of leaves in the employee's leave balance.**

 Examples:
-* `list` followed by `deductLeaveBalance 2 l/1` removes 1 day of leave from the 2nd employee in the employee book.
+* `list` followed by `deductLeaveBalance 2 l/1` removes 1 day of leave from the 2nd employee in HeRon.
 * `find n/Anthony` followed by `deductLeaveBalance 4 l/2` removes 2 days of leave from the 4th employee in the results of the `find` command.

 #### Assign a leave with a date to an employee : `assignLeave`